FLaTNNBio/CHRONOS/README.md

 The repository is intended to support methodological transparency and code-level reproducibility of the CHRONOS framework.

 ## Data Availability

-The data used in this project are **not publicly available**.
+The real-world data used in this project are **not publicly available**.

 Because the study relies on sensitive longitudinal primary-care records subject to privacy, governance, and ethical restrictions, **raw patient-level data cannot be shared, redistributed, or released in any form through this repository**.
 This includes raw tables, processed patient-level datasets, and derived intermediate files that could still expose sensitive clinical information.

-For this reason, this repository contains the full modeling and analysis pipeline, but not the underlying real-world data.
+For this reason, this repository contains the codebase and analysis workflow, but not the underlying real-world dataset.

+## Example Data

+The folder `chronos_example_data/` contains **synthetic example files** created only to illustrate the expected input structure and file format used by the pipeline.

+These files:

+- do **not** contain real patient data
+- do **not** correspond to the original study cohort
+- are provided as toy examples for documentation and repository usability

+Field names may reflect the structure of the original administrative schema, but all records in this folder are artificial.

 ## Installation